Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion

-The two-stage training is carried out through a score generation model based on stochastic differential equations (SDEs) to obtain the \textbf{S}inogram \textbf{R}andom \textbf{M}ask model (SRM) and \textbf{S}inogram wavelet random \textbf{H}igh-frequency \textbf{D}eocomposition model (SHD), respectively.
-In the training stage, the model mainly includes two processes: the forward process and the backward process.
-As shown in Fig. \ref{train+test}(a) and Fig. \ref{train+test}(b), the forward process of the projection domain and the wavelet domain during the training phase is illustrated in detail.
-In this process, the forward stochastic differential equation (SDE) progressively transforms a complex data distribution into a tractable Gaussian distribution by gradually adding noise.

-Given a diffusion process $\{ x(t)\}^{T}_{t=0}$, represented by a continuous time variable $t \in [0,T ]$, such that $x(t) \sim p_{t}$, where the sample image data is independently and identically distributed.
-The forward SDE process is expressed as follows\cite{song2021solving}:
+The forward stochastic differential equation (SDE) progressively transforms a complex data distribution into a tractable gaussian distribution by gradually adding noise.
+Given a diffusion process $\{ y(t)\}^{T}_{t=0}$, represented by a continuous time variable $t \in [0,T]$, such that $y(t) \sim p_{t}$, where the sample image data is independently and identically distributed.
+The general forward process of SDE is expressed as follows\cite{song2021solving}: